cdktf/cdktf-provider-googlebeta/docs/googleParallelstoreInstance.typescript.md

 - *Type:* string

-The logical name of the Parallelstore instance in the user project with the following restrictions:.

-* Must contain only lowercase letters, numbers, and hyphens.
+The logical name of the Parallelstore instance in the user project with the following restrictions:   * Must contain only lowercase letters, numbers, and hyphens.

 * Must start with a letter.
   * Must be between 1-63 characters.
   * Must end with a number or a letter.
   * Must be unique within the customer project/ location

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.1.0/docs/resources/google_parallelstore_instance#instance_id GoogleParallelstoreInstance#instance_id}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google-beta/6.2.0/docs/resources/google_parallelstore_instance#instance_id GoogleParallelstoreInstance#instance_id}

 ---